Ballotpedia: Partnerships

 In May 2018, in response to scrutiny over the misuse of Twitter by those seeking to maliciously influence elections, Twitter announced that it would partner with Ballotpedia to add special labels verifying the authenticity of political candidates running for election in the U.S.

 During the 2018 United States elections, Ballotpedia supplied Amazon Alexa with information on polling place locations and political candidates.

 In 2018, Ballotpedia, ABC News, and FiveThirtyEight collected and analyzed data on candidates in Democratic Party primaries in order to determine which types of candidates Democratic primary voters were gravitating towards.

+In May 2024 Ballotpedia announced a partnership with Decision Desk HQ to provide real-time election results coverage for local elections in the United States.

 Studies

 In 2012, Ballotpedia authored a study analyzing the quality of official state voter guides based on six criteria.
-According to the study, only nine states were rated "excellent" or "very good," while 24 states received a "fair" or "poor" rating.
+According to the study, only nine states were rated "excellent" or "very good", while 24 states received a "fair" or "poor" rating.

 In May 2014, the Center for American Progress used Ballotpedia data to analyze the immigration policy stances of Republican members of the U.S. House of Representatives.

 Ballotpedia has highlighted the complex language used in various U.S. ballot measures.
 In 2017, with a sample of 27 issues from nine states, the group determined that, on average, ballot descriptions required a graduate-level education to understand the complex wording of issues, with the average American adult only reading at a 7th to 8th grade reading level.
 A Georgia State University analysis of 1,200 ballot measures over a decade showed that voters were more likely to skip complex issues altogether.
 Some ballot language confuses potential voters with the use of double negatives.
 Several states require plain-language explanations of ballot wording.

 In 2015, Harvard University visiting scholar Carl Klarner conducted a study for Ballotpedia which found that state legislative elections have become less competitive over time, with 2014's elections being the least competitive elections in the past 40 years.

-Ballotpedia found that in 2020, fewer state legislative incumbents lost general election seats than in any other year in the past decade, although incumbents were more vulnerable in primary elections in any year since 2012.
+Ballotpedia found that in 2020, fewer state legislative incumbents lost general election seats than in any other year in the previous decade, although incumbents were more vulnerable in primary elections in any year since 2012.

+A study by Ballotpedia indicated that 2022 midterm elections for congressional districts were demographically divided by income.
+Democrats typically won higher income households, while lower income, working class districts favored Republican candidates.

+In 2023, the New York Times used Ballotpedia as a source for its presidential campaign graph analysis.